 Before you start to set up a Farmers' Market, we would strongly recommend that you approach KFMA or a manager of a Farmer's Market close to you, to discuss your ideas and plans in order to help move the ideas into reality.
 We would be very happy to help with this and to share our experiences.

-However, it is important to realise from the outset that your stallholders are predominantly in business, and their continued presence at your market is determined by their individual economic viability.
+Just like any other retail outlet, your market should have a good selection of quality products to sell, at sensible prices and will need to attract sufficient number of shoppers to make it a success.
+However, it is important to realise that your stallholders are businesses and their continued presence at your market is determined by their individual economic viability.
 Consequently we suggest that the market needs to be set up and run in a business-like fashion from the outset, which we believe will bring benefits to all who are involved in it.